Hank Luisetti

-Angelo-Giuseppi "Hank" Luisetti (June 16, 1916 – December 17, 2002) was an American college men's basketball player.
+Angelo-Giuseppi "Hank" Luisetti (June 16, 1916 – December 17, 2002) was an American college basketball player.
 He is considered to be one of the great innovators of the sport.
 In an era that featured the traditional two-handed set shot, Luisetti developed the running one-handed shot, an early version of the jump shot.
 Equipped with such an offensive weapon, Luisetti became one of the most dominant players in American college basketball history.
 While at Stanford, he joined Delta Kappa Epsilon fraternity.